 The Bylaws of the Company provide for nine Directors.
-At the meeting, nine Directors will be elected to serve, subject to the provisions of the Bylaws, until the 2002 Annual Meeting of Stockholders and until their successors are duly elected and qualified.
+At the meeting, nine Directors will be elected to serve, subject to the provisions of the Bylaws, until the 2003 Annual Meeting of Stockholders and until their successors are duly elected and qualified.
 It is the intention of the persons named in the accompanying proxy to vote all proxies solicited by the Board of Directors FOR the nine nominees listed below unless authority to vote for the nominees or any individual nominee is withheld by a stockholder in such stockholder's proxy.
 If for any reason any nominee shall not become a candidate for election as a Director at the meeting, an event not now anticipated, the proxies will be voted for the nine nominees including such substitutes as shall be designated by the Board of Directors.

 The nine nominees for election as Directors are listed below.
 All of the nominees are currently members of the Board of Directors.
-All were elected to their current terms, which expire in 2001, at the Annual Meeting of Stockholders held on March 28, 2000, except David A. Stonecipher who was elected by the Board of Directors to fill the vacancy on the Board of Directors created by the resignation of Thomas E. Capps on January 16, 2001.
+All were elected to their current terms, which expire in 2002, at the Annual Meeting of Stockholders held on March 27, 2001, except Dale C. Pond who was elected by the Board of Directors on January 15, 2002.